-André Ruiter (Putten, 1972) is a Dutch photographer specialized in black & white photography.
-He lives in a town surrounded by the woodlands of De Veluwe.
-These woodlands are an important source of inspiration.
-He likes to travel to remote places like Iceland, Greenland, Spitsbergen and the Scottish islands.
+André lives in Putten, a small town surrounded by the woodlands of De Veluwe.
+These woods are an important source of inspiration.
+He has a passion for travelling to more remote places like Iceland, Greenland, Spitsbergen and the Scottish islands.

 - 2010 – Photographs of Guardians of Concrete were exhibited at three forts of the New Dutch Water Line

 - 2010 – Photographs of Water as a Weapon are part of an educational exhibition at Fort Honswijk

 - 2011 – An article about Bluie East 2 was published in the magazine Keep Them Rolling

 - 2011 – An article about Grebbelinie 1940 was published in the magazine Grebbelinie in Beeld

 - 2011 – An online interview on Photography Office about The Historic Landscape